Bruce-Lambert/podcast_analysis/analysis_summary.md

 ### Overall Statistics (ElevenLabs Verbatim Transcript)
 - Total words analyzed: 62,700 words
-- Filtered instances of "right": 955
+- Filtered instances of "right": 999
-- Raw instances (including common phrases): 979
+- Raw instances (including common phrases): 1008

 ### Speaker Distribution (Approximated)
 1. **Dylan Patel**
-   - Approx. Words: 32,850 (52.4% of total)
+   - Approx. Words: 32,740 (52.3% of total)
-   - "Right" instances: 944 (98.8% of all instances)
+   - "Right" instances: 944 (94.3% of all instances)
-   - Rate: 28.7 instances per 1000 words
+   - Rate: 28.8 instances per 1000 words
    - Average: One "right" every 35 words

 2. **Nathan Lambert**
-   - Approx. Words: 16,050 (25.6% of total)
+   - Approx. Words: 15,872 (25.3% of total)
-   - "Right" instances: 9 (0.9% of all instances)
+   - "Right" instances: 32 (3.2% of all instances)
-   - Rate: 0.56 instances per 1000 words
+   - Rate: 2.0 instances per 1000 words
-   - Average: One "right" every 1,783 words
+   - Average: One "right" every 496 words

 3. **Lex Fridman**
-   - Approx. Words: 13,800 (22.0% of total)
+   - Approx. Words: 13,679 (21.8% of total)
-   - "Right" instances: 2 (0.2% of all instances)
+   - "Right" instances: 23 (2.3% of all instances)
-   - Rate: 0.14 instances per 1000 words
+   - Rate: 1.7 instances per 1000 words
-   - Average: One "right" every 6,900 words
+   - Average: One "right" every 595 words

 ### Key Insights
-1. **Extreme Usage Pattern**: Dylan Patel's usage of "right" as a discourse marker is extreme, accounting for nearly 99% of all instances.
-His rate of use is over 50 times higher than Nathan Lambert's and over 200 times higher than Lex Fridman's.
+1. **Extreme Usage Pattern**: Dylan Patel's usage of "right" as a discourse marker is extreme, accounting for over 94% of all instances.
+His rate of use is roughly 14 times higher than Nathan Lambert's and about 17 times higher than Lex Fridman's.

 2. **Function as a "Thinking Tic"**: The high frequency (one instance every 35 words) suggests "right" serves as a primary verbal tool for Dylan Patel to structure complex thoughts, check for listener comprehension, and punctuate technical explanations in real-time.